 DSB Foundation enabled the start of a sewing project for the Lightning Ridge Local Aboriginal Land Council (LRLALC) in NSW.
 The local community does not have the money to purchase facemasks, so they approached DSBF for a helping hand to provide facemasks.
 Purchasing facemasks was not considered to be the answer to the problem.
-The DSBF decided to support the community with a sewing project to make the masks.
-The Foundation managed to source 3 sewing machines donated from a Canberra based ladies sewing circle.
+The DSBF decided to support the community with a sewing project to make masks.
+The Foundation managed to source 3 sewing machines donated by a Canberra-based ladies’ sewing circle.
 The Foundation provided the materials to make the facemask for the local indigenous community.
 Jane Burroughs prepared a training program on the manufacture of facemasks.

 Power Up and Smooth Down in Halls Creek

 Solar energy in Halls Creek involves much more than solar panels.
 Power smoothing back to the grid is required to keep the power stable.

 The Dr Steve Burroughs Foundation trained local indigenous men to install and test the panels as well as training on how to connect the system.
 Safety is always considered.

 Click on the picture to find out more about power smoothing and see, firsthand, photos of the work done.

 Carpet Goes Walk About in Yakanarra